Course Descriptons By Program

-This course is designed to expose students to the crime scene imaging process while learning traditional film, video and digital imaging techniques.
-Techniques and methods of crime scene imaging focus on practical exercises as well as general viewports of crime scene documentation.
-Topics include the fundamentals of photographing scenes from general to specific utilizing the overall, middle range and close-up "three-step" method.
-Crime scene imaging techniques, both basic and advanced, will be discussed and practiced while photographing mock crime scenes.
-The advanced technique of crime scene imaging includes the use of digital cameras; the digital darkroom; crime scene panorama; creation of court charts; and the enhancement and analysis of latent prints, footwear, tire impressions, questioned documents, security video image enhancement and restoration.
-(3 crs.)
+This course is designed to expose students to understand the crime scene imaging process while learning traditional film, video and digital cameras to be used at a crime scene.
+Techniques and methods of crime scene imaging focus on practical exercises as well as general viewpoints of crime scene documentation.
+Topics include the fundamentals of photographing scenes from general to specific utilizing the overall, middle range, and close-up "three-step" method.
+Crime scene imaging techniques, both basic and advanced will be discussed and practiced while photographing mock scenes.
+The advanced technique of crime scene imaging includes the use of digital cameras; the digital darkroom; crime scene panorama, creation of court charts; and the enhancement and analysis of latent prints, footwear, tire impression, questioned documents, security video image enhancement and restoration, etc.

 JUS385 - Violence and the Media

 This course will analyze media violence and its potential influence on various audiences.
 Specific variables will be examined in relation to aggression and consequently, violence.
 Violence will be examined within different media contexts - including news, film, television, pornography, advertising and Internet.
 The daily repetition of media violence will also be examined as it promotes the normalization and legitimization of violent behaviors.
 This course will also examine violence and aggression in relation to its historical, cultural, and contemporary influences and sources.
 (3 crs.)